Member Login | Sign Up

 Stability

-When playing tennis, sharp or abrupt movements are common.
+Sharp or abrupt movements are common when playing tennis.
 Whether you’re moving side to side, hitting groundstrokes, coming forward and approaching the net to volley, or moving back to track down a lob, your shoes must provide adequate stability.

-The stability of a shoe can come from a few different places.
-For example, the width of a shoe’s sole can provide a platform for balance, which allows the shoe to feel stable.
+A shoe’s stability can come from several different sources.
+For example, the width of its sole can provide a platform for balance, making the shoe feel stable.

-Furthermore, the sole of a shoe needs to have enough rigidity to handle the quick stop-and-start movements around the court.
-To that end, many shoes will use a rigid plastic insert called a shank toward the middle of their sole to increase stability and prevent twisting.
+Furthermore, a shoe’s sole needs to be rigid enough to handle the quick stop-and-start movements around the court.
+To that end, many shoes use a rigid plastic insert called a shank toward the middle of their sole to increase stability and prevent twisting.

 Last but not least, a shoe’s upper is often associated with stability, particularly at the ankle, but also with how secure your foot feels wrapped in the shoe.
-Ideally, you want your foot to feel locked in place so it’s not sliding forward as you start and stop.
+Ideally, you want your foot to feel locked in place so it doesn’t slide forward as you start and stop.

 As a result, a shoe’s lacing system also plays a role in stability.